 About Me

 I am a Political Science PhD Candidate at UC San Diego.
 My main research subject is fiscal and political recentralization as a strategy of democratic backsliding, with a focus on Europe and North America.
-I have completed past work on elections reform and voter behavior in the United States, part of which is currently under review.
+I have completed past published work on elections reform and voter behavior in the United States.
 My secondary interests include European political parties, promissory democracy, and democratic resilience.

 Previously, I completed an MSc in Statistics at the University of Warwick, and a BA in Political Science and Mathematics at Reed College.
 My MSc dissertation project focused on Markov Chain Monte Carlo methods for quantifying gerrymandering in the American states.